JamesGibsonLogueIV/osticket-Virtual_Machines/README.md

 </p>

 <h1>Azure Virtual Machines - Creation/Deployment</h1>
-This tutorial outlines the creation and deployment of a virtual machine in Microsoft Azure.<br />
+This tutorial outlines the creation and deployment of a virtual machine in Microsoft Azure in order to operate osticket<br />

 <h2>Environments and Technologies Used</h2>

 - Microsoft Azure (Virtual Machines/Compute)
-- Remote Desktop

 <h2>Operating Systems Used </h2>